leex3683/Regex-Article/README.md

 ### Anchors
 Anchors are denoted by the ^ and $ symbols, and will match if the searched characters exist at the beginning or end of an expression, respectively.

-Examples would work on the above paragraph (exlcluding this line):
+The below would match with the first and last words of the above:

 /^Anchors/g